StardustSauce/zelda64-import-blender/README.md

 # zelda64-import-blender

-This is a Blender addon allowing to import models and animations from files extracted from N64 Zelda roms.
+This is a Blender addon allowing to import models and animations from files extracted from N64 Zelda roms, updated for use in modern versions of blender.

-**Required Blender version: 2.79 or earlier**

 **You should open the system console** (`Window > Toggle System Console` in Blender) before importing an object so you can see the progress being made, as the Blender UI freezes during the import process.